 We adopted/rescued our dog, Paz, when she was just 4 weeks old.
 And as you can see from the photo of her a few days later, she loved her kibble.
 Not knowing any better, I just kept it in its bag under the nav station.

-Within a couple of weeks, though, Paz turned up her nose at her own food bowl but would devour the exact same food aboard a friend’s boat (luckily, their dog Sophie didn’t mind sharing).
+Within a couple of weeks, though, Paz turned up her nose at her own food bowl.
+But she devoured the exact same food aboard a friend’s boat (luckily, their dog Sophie didn’t mind sharing).
 And then a few days later I discovered ants in our bag of kibble.
 That bag went in the trash and I went over to Amazing Grace to talk to Sophie’s mom about the problem.

 Over the next few weeks, Tonya taught me about being a dog mom, and Sophie taught Paz about being a dog since Paz’s “birth mother” hadn’t been able to.